-The Process to Work With Me
+The Process to Work With a Naturopath

-- Book either a 15-minute complimentary consultation or book an initial visit.
+- Book either a 15-minute complimentary consultation OR book an initial visit.

 - If you schedule an initial 75-minute visit, we’ll go through your current concerns in detail, also we’ll review your past medical history.
 I’ll do a quick screening physical exam (nothing invasive, your clothes stay on).
 Then we’ll discuss what you should do, why you should do it, and how long it will take.
 We’ll discuss if there are any lab tests that would be helpful and how to go about getting them.
 Also, I will give you some questionnaires to fill in and bring back for your second visit.